-We began in Switzerland, Basel, where we stayed with my life long friend Sinem, and her 3 girls.
+We began in Switzerland, Basel, where we stayed with my life long friend Sinem, and her 3 girls, as a pre-wedding gift to us.
 We accompanied them to the airplane and took off for Venice, Italy.
 From Venice we joined the ship in Ravenna, a beautiful port in Italy.

 First city up was Split in Croatia, a beautiful charming town, we sat in the harbour, and soaked up the early February sunshine.
 Delightful.

 Next up was Dubrovnik, and any Game of Thrones fan would be in their element here.
 It is packed full with real life sets from the popular show.
 Everywhere you look, it’s picture perfect and the sun shone all day long.
 We walked the old castle walls, with views for days.